The requestParams prop is a powerful feature

 Specify an origin point to calculate and display the distance from that point to each suggestion.
 This is particularly useful for delivery apps, store locators, or any application where proximity matters.

-the distance from the origin to each suggestion will be displayed.
-You can also configure the units
+When origin is provided and the component's options.distance is true (default), the distance from the origin to each suggestion will be displayed.
+You can also

-via options.distance_units ('km' or 'miles').
+configure the units via options.distance_units ('km' or 'miles').

 🎮 Try the Interactive Playground